-So what is the bottom line?
+So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic FZ2000 and the Sony RX10 II?
-A synthesis of the relative strong points of each of the models is listed below.
+Which camera is better?
+Below is a summary of the relative strengths of each of the two contestants.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/3200s) to freeze action.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.

 - More modern: Is somewhat more recent (announced 1 year and 3 months after the RX10 II).